rock-solid/pwa-theme-mosaic/README.md

 Instead, it will copy all the configuration files and the transitive dependencies (Webpack, Babel, ESLint, etc) right into your project so you have full control over them.
 All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
 At this point you’re on your own.

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

+### `gulp`

+For creating a SCSS file will all the app's customized styling (without variables), you can run the `gulp` command inside the `gulptools` folder.
+This file is useful for integrating the app with customized styling in different dashboards.

+When adding new SCSS files to the app, please edit the `gulptools/paths.json` file to include their paths.

 ## Supported Language Features and Polyfills